Cash Offer vs. Mortgage for a Seller: Which is Better?

 Mortgage vs. Cash Offers: Which Will Benefit Your Sale?

-While a cash offer might already sound like the superior option for your house sale, let’s explore how the cash offer on house vs. financing on house debate plays out in an average real estate transaction.
+While a cash offer might already sound like the superior option for your house sale, let’s explore how the cash offer on house vs. mortgage financing debate plays out in an average real estate transaction.

 Sales Timelines

 There’s no way around it—mortgage approval is time-consuming.
-Mortgage buyers have to complete nearly-countless steps before successfully closing, and each of these steps can (at best) lengthen the timeline for the sale or (at worst) throw a wrench in a buyer’s intent to close:
+An interested buyer looking to finance a house has to complete nearly-countless steps before successfully closing, and each of these steps can (at best) lengthen the timeline for the sale or (at worst) throw a wrench in a buyer’s intent to close:

 If you’re trying to sell your home quickly, mortgage financed buyers won’t do your timeline any favors.
 When selling a house to a cash buyer, you can skip many of the above steps.
 Since cash sales don’t involve lenders, cash buyers can skip2: